ArtifactDB/artifactdb-cli/books/adbcli/tutorial/permissions.md

 Replace existing permissions? [y/n] (n): y
 ```

-Once permissions are applied (the instance reindex the project), we can access the artifacts anonymously, since it's
+Once permissions are applied (the instance reindexed the project), we can access the artifacts anonymously, since it's
 public.
 We can turn off the authentication and switch to anonymous access, using the `logout` command.

 ```